-Whenever you plan to open up a business, what’s the first thought that strikes you?
+Whenever you plan to open a business, what’s the first thought that strikes you?
 Do you plan on achieving a certain goal in a specific period?
-Do you wish to achieve great profits and start gaining a good head start over other newbies in the market?
-Or do you plan to open a business with an objective of expanding it on a global level?
+Do you wish to achieve great profits?
+Do you visualize yourself gaining a good head start over other newbies in the market?
+Do you wish to expand your market reach internationally or do you wish to capture the local market first?

-Lot of speculations to keep up with, isn’t it?
+Lot of speculation to keep up with, isn’t it?

 But let’s face it, your business will never gain a good head start, skyrocketing profits or expand at a global level, if it is not planning to be more customer oriented.
 Your customers make you the breadwinner of your company.

-You need to understand their needs and build your products or services around them.
+Learn to retain the existing ones and work towards achieving customer satisfaction.
+For that, start from understanding their needs and then build your products or services around them.
 In short, you need to be an expert to understand how you can ensure higher customer satisfaction rate.
-But in case you’re new to the market or haven’t worked through the road of being an expert, then it’s time you read what market experts have to say on building better customer satisfaction rate.
+But in case you’re new to the market or haven’t worked through the road of being an expert, then it’s time you read what market experts have to better services to achieve customer satisfaction efficiently.

 So, here’s what experts have to say on how to achieve high customer satisfaction level.